Alberto Santos-Dumont: Death

-The conflict continued, and aeroplanes attacked Campo de Marte, in São Paulo, on 23 July.
+The conflict continued, and aeroplanes attacked the Campo de Marte in São Paulo on 23 July.
 They may have flown over Guarujá, and the sight of planes in combat may have caused deep anguish in Santos-Dumont who, in his nephew's absence, died by suicide at the age of 59.
 Decree No. 21,668 established three days of mourning.
 Coroners Roberto Catunda and Angelo Esmolari, who signed his death certificate, recorded the death as a heart attack.
-The chambermaids who found the body reported that he had hanged himself with his tie.
+The chambermaids who found his body reported that he had hanged himself with his tie.
 According to Henrique Lins de Barros, for a long time it was forbidden to say that he had killed himself and that the idea that he committed suicide due to the military use of the aeroplane would be a legend of the getulista period, as the government sought to mythologise him; the suicide could weaken this.
 The real cause may have been depression and bipolar disorder.
 The order of the governor Pedro de Toledo, following Santos-Dumont's death, was: "There will be no investigation, Santos Dumont did not commit suicide".
 Journalist Edmar Morel publicised the cause of death as suicide in 1944.

-Santos-Dumont left no descendants or suicide note.
+Santos-Dumont left no suicide note and had no descendants.
 His body was buried in São João Batista Cemetery, in Rio de Janeiro, on 21 December 1932, during a storm, under the replica of the Icarus de Saint Cloud he had built, after his remains had remained in the São Paulo capital for five months.
 Physician Walther Haberfield secretly removed his heart during the embalming process and preserved it in formaldehyde.
 After keeping this a secret for twelve years, he wanted to return it to the Santos-Dumont family, who refused it.
 The doctor then donated the heart to the Brazilian government after a request from Panair do Brasil.
 The heart is on display at the Air Force Museum in Campo dos Afonsos, Rio de Janeiro, inside a sphere carried by Icarus, designed by Paulo da Rocha Gomide.